 - a.
 An adverse opinion was issued on the financial statements as a whole. - b.
-Material weaknesses were disclosed by our audit of the financial statements for a lack of segregation of duties for revenue as discussed in finding number 2022-001 and for errors and omissions as discussed in finding number 2022-002. - Our audit did disclose noncompliance which was material to the financial statements and is discussed in finding number 2022-003.
+Material weaknesses were disclosed by our audit of the financial statements for a lack of segregation of duties for revenue as discussed in finding number 2023-001 and for errors and omissions as discussed in finding number 2023-002. - c.
+Our audit did disclose noncompliance which was material to the financial statements and is discussed in finding number 2023-003 and 2023-004.